ptesar/pauls-hacks/README.md

 ## Who is this for

-For anypne who needs to unlock multiple LUKS partitions on Debian 12 systems without switching initramfs to dracut.
+Anyone who needs to unlock multiple LUKS partitions on Debian 12 systems without switching from initramfs to dracut.

-## Backround
+## Backrgound

-The workaround addresses the following limitations of buggy implementations:
+The workaround addresses the following limitations of buggy implementations for LUKS volume unlocking with TPM on boot:

-1. Clevis unlocks only the root partition on boot with TPM, secondary partitions require passphrase prompt
+1. Clevis unlocks only the root partition on boot with TPM, secondary partitions require passphrase prompts
-2. Interestingly systemd-cryptenroll unlocks only secondary partions due to a bug that ignores `tpm2-device=` option in `/etc/crypttab` for root partition.
+2. Interestingly systemd-cryptenroll unlocks only secondary partions due to a bug that ignores `tpm2-device=` option in `/etc/crypttab` for root partition

 ## Workaround